Frequently Asked Questions

 Physician Housecalls in not an emergency service.
 If you ever experience a life-threatening emergency, you should call 911 immediately.
-If you go to the hospital please let us know so we can send appropriate records to assist in your care.
-For urgent medical problems, we will see you as soon as possible, always within five business days and our goal is within 1-2 days.
+If you go to the hospital, please let us know so we can obtain appropriate hospital records to assist in your care.
+For urgent medical problems, our goal is to see you within 1-2 business days.
 The doctor may also start some treatment over the phone or have a home health nurse go out prior to seeing you.

 Can I choose which doctor or nurse practitioner I want to see?